+Valentina smiled at the attention, waving elegantly from her seated position.
 “Monsieur Luera, I’m interested to hear from the guest speaker, I hear he has been exceedingly generous.”

+“Then I will keep this short and sweet, Mistress.”
+He turned to address the crowd.
 “Friends, I have gathered you here today to highlight the great work ‘Children of the Moon’ have been doing for the local children affected by their horrible inflictions.
 The actions of my fellow board members have helped over one hundred younglings with their life-changing conditions, building moon rooms for the children to live out their final days safely.
 As it stands, we are closer than ever to a cure, every donation counts towards a future where children who are born with the vampira virus will be able to live to an age where they can survive the transition.”